PhotonicGluon/Excalibur/app/changelog.d/+directory_item_ellipsis_menu.changed.md

-Changed how directory items are deleted &mdash; instead of swiping to reveal delete option, it is now placed in the ellipsis menu
+Changed how directory items are deleted
+- Instead of swiping to reveal delete option, it is now placed in the ellipsis menu